oalcabes/ValRE/ValRE_ADDITIONS.md

 - extracts files between given start and end dates
 - extracts values from each observation file and determines observed all clear value
 - looks through all model files and extracts any files that correspond to this observed event
-- determines forecast all clear based on if any of the model files say all clear is false
+- determines forecast all clear based on if any of the corresponding model files say a threshold will be crossed
 - compares observed and forecasted all clear to generate metrics
 - uses other values (ex. peak intensity, forecast probabilities, etc.) to create verification graphs
 - prints reports in PDF and/or JSON formats